 The process of demanding compensation for the harm you’ve suffered can be complicated, even if it doesn’t seem fair that you should have to go through even more trouble to be made whole again.
 The lawyers at the Rottenstein Law Group believe that getting satisfaction from the company that harmed you shouldn’t be just more hardship.
 That’s why we do everything we can to streamline the process of helping victims get the compensation they deserve.

-If you have taken Depakene and believe it harmed you, contact RLG today.
+If you have taken Depakene and believe it harmed you or your child, contact RLG today.